What is Corpus Linguistics

 Since corpus linguistics involves the use of large corpora that consist of millions or sometimes even billion words, it relies heavily on the use of computers to determine what rules govern the language and what patters (grammatical or lexical for instance) occur.
 Thus it is not surprising that corpus linguistics emerged in its modern form only after the computer revolution in the 1980s.
 The Brown Corpus, the first modern and electronically readable corpus, however, was created by Henry Kucera and W. Nelson Francis as early as the 1960s.

 What Corpus Linguistics Does

 - Gives an access to naturalistic linguistic information.
 As mentioned before, corpora consist of “real word” texts which are mostly a product of real life situations.
 This makes corpora a valuable research source for dialectology, sociolinguistics and stylistics.

 - Facilitates linguistic research.
 Electronically readable corpora have dramatically reduced the time needed to find particular words or phrases.
 A research that would take days or even years to complete manually can be done in a matter of seconds with the highest degree of accuracy.

 - Enables the study of wider patterns and collocation of words.
 Before the advent of computers, corpus linguistics was studying only single words and their frequency.
 Modern technology allowed the study of wider patters and collocation of words.

 - Allows analysis of multiple parameters at the same time.
-Various corpus linguistics software programmes and analytical tools allow the researchers to analyse a larger number of parameters simultaneously.
+Various corpus linguistics software programmes, online marketing and analytical tools allow the researchers to analyse a larger number of parameters simultaneously.
 In addition, many corpora are enriched with various linguistic information such as annotation.